-A: Living independently.
+Living independently.
 Applies to recipients residing in a federal Code A or C living arrangement unless they are living with an ineligible spouse or temporarily residing in a medical institution.

-B: Living with an ineligible spouse.
+Living with an ineligible spouse.
 Applies to recipients who are living independently with a spouse who does not qualify for SSI payments.

-C: Living in the household of another.
+Living in the household of another.
 Applies to recipients residing in a federal Code B living arrangement unless they are living with an ineligible spouse or temporarily residing in a medical institution.

-F: Living in the household of another with an ineligible spouse.
+Living in the household of another with an ineligible spouse.
 Includes recipients residing in a federal Code B living arrangement who have an ineligible spouse.

-Living in a Medicaid facility.
+Medicaid facility.
 Includes recipients residing in a federal Code D living arrangement.

-Number of persons receiving optional state supplementation, January 2002
+Number of persons receiving optional state supplementation, January 2004